-‘Jolt to reality’: Gaza war forces voter rethink ahead of South Africa poll
+‘Jolt to reality’: Gaza war shakes up South Africa’s election campaign

-Ahead of South Africa’s elections, parties’ take on the Gaza war is proving to be a deciding factor for voters.
+Ahead of South Africa’s elections, the position of major parties on the Gaza war is proving to be a deciding factor for many voters.

 Cape Town, South Africa – Three months to South Africa’s much-anticipated general elections, the political landscape is being remade.